Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Please note that the FOAM source code is not freely available.
 The code developer, [Robert Jacob](https://www.anl.gov/profile/robert-l-jacob), plans to upload it on GitHub soon.
 In the meantime, you can contact [me](https://alexpohl.github.io/) if you are interested in collaborating, obtaining the model code and accessing the CCUB cluster.

-The tutorial is designed as follows: baseline instructions are given for the fully coupled model (with deep ocean), and additional details are provided where applicable for the slab mixed-layer ocean model.
+The tutorial is designed as follows: baseline instructions are given for the fully coupled model (with deep ocean), and additional details are provided where applicable (in bold) for the slab mixed-layer ocean model.

 # Requirements